May 19, 2023

 - Invest in quality control pipelines - the AI generates; humans curate and approve

-- Think beyond content creation - the most transformative applications combine text and image generation to create entirely new customer experiences
+- Think beyond content creation - the most transformative applications combine text and image generation for entirely new customer experiences

-- Move now, iterate later - the technology is evolving fast, and the organizations that start experimenting today will compound their advantage
+- Move now, iterate later - the technology evolves fast, and organizations that start experimenting today compound their advantage

 Share :